decodingAncientHistory/flood_fill_richat_structure/README.md

 ![Alt text](https://i.imgur.com/1wvkGOe.png)

-    A Geotiff is written out containing 1s and 0s.
+    A 1-band Geotiff is written out to disk.
+This Geotiff contains 1s and 0s.
 The 1s mark areas of so-called "flood-fill."
 This is the area that is "filled-in" by the algorithm according to the elevation boundaries of the Digital Elevation Model.

-    We can use any common plotting software (e.g. Python, Matlab, GrADS, etc.) to visualize the output (here we are using's Python 3.x's Matplotlib module.
+    We can use any common plotting software (e.g. Python, Matlab, QGIS, GrADS, etc.) to visualize the output (here we are using's Python 3.x's Matplotlib module.

 ###### @author: